JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 Explaining why it works this way needs a little history.

-Originally, this package had some quite complex code that used introspection to create and expression that evaluated to give the value being encoded.
+Originally, this package had some quite complex code that used introspection to create an expression that evaluated to give the value being encoded.
 That expression was then encoded in nested tuples, with low-level values and symbols.